collective/collective.ckeditor/README.txt

   - ckeditor MediaWiki plugin integration

-  - other old fckeditor plone plugins to make compliant with ckeditor
+  - other old fckeditor plone plugins to make it compliant with ckeditor

 Dependencies
 ============